Lilja Sigurdardottir

-Lilja Sigurðardóttir was born in 1972 in the town of Akranes, Iceland.
-She is an Icelandic writer of crime fiction, a playwright and a scriptwriter.
+Lilja Sigurðardóttir (born 1972 in the town of Akranes, Iceland) is an Icelandic writer of crime fiction, a playwright and a scriptwriter.
 She was raised in Mexico, Sweden, Spain and Iceland.
 She became a student at MH secondary school, trained as a secretary in England and later finished a BA degree in pedagogy and education at Háskóli Íslands, the University of Iceland.
 She has worked as an expert in the field of education and written and edited professional material for preschools.

 Books

 Lilja has written nine crime novels that mostly take place in Reykjavík.
-Five of them have been translated into English.
+Seven of them have been translated into English.
 Her first book, the crime fiction story Steps, was published in 2009 and well received; a year later came the next novel Forgiveness.
 After a break of several years, she returned in 2015 with Snare, the first in a new series, a trilogy called Reykjavik Noir.
 Snare introduced Sonja, a young mother who resorts to smuggling cocaine into Iceland, as she struggles to keep custody of her son, with devastating results.
 Sonja's relationship with her lover Agla adds to the difficulty of her situation.
 The setting was influenced by the Icelandic financial crisis.
 Lilja presented the book both in Iceland and abroad, and it was her English debut.
 The novel was shortlisted for the CWA International Dagger, a prestigious award from the British Crime Writers' Association, and was hitting bestseller lists worldwide.
 New York journal of books considered it to be ‘thriller of the year’.
 Trap, book number two, follows Sonja as her son is kidnapped by her ruthless ex-husband, and she is thrust back into the world of cocaine smuggling.
 This time she has a plan of her own how to deal with the criminal underworld.
 Cage culminates in the financial and criminal worlds battles for Sonja and Agla.
 The final instalment in the trilogy was highly praised, was The Guardian's Book of the Year, and a winner of the Blóðdropinn (Drop of Blood) for the Best Icelandic Crime Novel of the Year 2018.
 Lilja's next book Betrayal, a powerful, relevant, fast-paced standalone thriller, won Blóðdropinn in 2019.
 It told a story of the aid worker Úrsula returning to Iceland for a new job in the government, and becoming drawn into the dangerous worlds of politics, corruption and misogyny.
 Cold as Hell is the latest translation in English and the first book in a new trilogy Áróra Investigation, featuring financial investigator Áróra and police detective Daníel.